AgileBioFoundry/2021-07-16-cell-factory-design/setup.md

 The output should be approximately `0.8739`.

+Lastly, you need to add this virtual environment to the Jupyter notebook kernel

+    python -m ipykernel install --user --name cell-factory-design-course --display-name "cell factory design course"

 You also have received an email with with a download link for CPLEX (only intended for academic use).
 Download the respective installer for your platform and install CPLEX.
 After you succeeded follow the respective instructions for your platform.